Blog

 Chile

-The official workweek is 44 hours.
-Any work beyond the standard hours daily or weekly is seen as overtime and must be paid at a premium.
+The official workweek is 44 hours, with a maximum of 9 hours per day.
+Any work exceeding the daily or weekly standard hours is considered overtime and must be compensated with a 50% premium

 Since 2023, the country has been implementing a five-year plan to cut its working week from 45 to 40 hours.
 The reduction must be completed by 2028.
 Companies have been encouraged to gradually reduce their working hours in Chile year by year.